Scandy-co/scandy-core-sdk/README.md

 ### <a name="setup"></a> Setup

 Scandy Core can be setup in a variety of ways to fit your build target.
 Scandy Core has been designed to integrate with existing projects, and can be incorporated as a CMake dependency.
 Please review the [included coding samples](#examples) to determine the best course of action for installation and configuration with your project.

+#### iOS

+For using Scandy Core with iOS we highly suggest looking at the README for the [ScandyCoreIOSExample](https://github.com/Scandy-co/ScandyCoreIOSExample/blob/master/README.md)

 #### CMake